AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >[!TIP]
 >
 >For Pro projects, you must submit a [Support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to install or update services in Staging and Production environments.
 Indicate the service changes needed and include your updated `.magento.app.yaml` and `services.yaml` files and PHP version in the ticket.
 It can take up to 48 hours for the Cloud infrastructure team to update your project.

+## SCD timing {#scd-timing-warning}

+>[!WARNING]
+>
+>If you have issues with static content files in your application after deployment, such as missing custom theme files, increase the maximum expected execution time to 900 seconds or higher.

+## Scenario-based deployment {#scenarios}

+>[!NOTE]
+>
+>With [!DNL ece-tools] 2002.1.0 and later, you can use the scenario-based deployment feature to customize the build, deploy, and post-deploy processes for your Adobe Commerce on cloud infrastructure project.
+See [Scenario-based deployment](https://devdocs.magento.com/cloud/deploy/scenario-based-deployment.html).

 ## Service instruction {#service-instruction}